mckennalab/Circuitseq/README.md

 ```

 ## Works in progress
-Updating the pipeline to work with guppy v6+ and Q20 models, this will likely get us to 100% identity on all plasmids.
+1) Updating the pipeline to work with guppy v6+ and Q20 models, this will likely get us to 100% identity on all plasmids.
+2) Protocols.io step by step protocol

+## Our publication
+For more information please refer to our publication (link).